Millbank Academy is a non-selective school, and all applications are considered.

 Children’s cognitive ability will be compatible with the existing cohort of children in the unit.

-Please contact the school office before attending.
+Please contact the school office to arrange to join a tour.

 Tel: 020 3262 0068